usnistgov/5gdeploy/docs/multi-host.md

 5gdeploy supports two kinds of bridges:

 * The **VXLAN** bridge interconnects Docker networks of the same name across multiple hosts.
-  * A Docker network is created on each host.
+  * A Docker network is created on each host that has one or more containers attached to it.
   * Containers on each host are still attached to the Docker network, in the same way as a single-host deployment.
   * VXLAN tunnels are established to interconnect the Docker networks from multiple hosts, so that packets sent from a container on one host could reach another container attached to a Docker network with the same name on another host.
 * The **Ethernet** bridge replaces the Docker network with an external physical switch.